doraneko94/pardiso-src/README.md

 # pardiso-src
-The packages provides a PARDISO source of choice.
+The packages provides a PARDISO source.